tghack 2020 |

 write to fd 0 and 1 (stdin and stdout)

-Trying to execute other syscalls like execve
+Trying to execute other syscalls like execve will result

 in a SIGSYS signal stopping the program.